 Read More: 7 Of The Most Gorgeous Glamping Spots In The North York Moors

-One of Hutton-le-Hole, the North York Moors village’s most popular attractions is the Ryedale Folk Museum which is home to a range of items relating to the social customs and agricultural heritage of the area.
-The museum shows what life was like in Ryedale over a span of time from the medieval period to the present day.
+One of Hutton-le-Hole, the North York Moors village’s most popular attractions, is the Ryedale Folk Museum.
+The museum is home to a range of items relating to the area’s social customs and agricultural heritage.
+It shows what life was like in Ryedale from the medieval period to the present day.
+It contains more than 40,000 objects from throughout the ages, from the Iron Age to the 1950s.

 Traditional buildings from the area such as an Elizabethan manor, shops, workshops, barns, and thatched cottages are available to explore when visiting the museum – with some rescued from destruction and rebuilt.